nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `add -e CS2103T team meeting d/2020-09-27 t/10:30`

 <div markdown="block" class="alert alert-info">
 * An `Event` requires extra date and time specifications in order to create.

-The way to input is similar to the screenshot of adding `Mastery Check` above.
+* The way to input is similar to adding `Mastery Check` above.
+You can refer to [Figure 6.3.2a](#632-adding-mastery-checks---mc) for clearer depiction.
 </div>

 #### 6.3.5 Adding `Deadlines` : `-d`